 12. Paint the lenses completely with Jokaero Orange.

-14. Dot the centre of the lenses with Ceramite White.
+14. Dot the centre of the lenses with Ceramite White (OOP – you can also use White Scar or any white you prefer).
 While you have the white out we can paint the Sept Markings.
 Use the GW website, White Dwarf or the Codex for guides on painting the markings. use watered down paint and outline the shape with lines before filling it.
 Don’t be afraid to tidy up with some Tau Light Ochre to sharpen the edges.
 You will also need to paint White on the Tau symbol on the shoulder pad.

 15. Paint some vertical lines of Eshin Grey onto the hooves.
 Mix 1 part Eshin Grey with 1 part Lahmian Medium and then use this mix to highlight the black gun areas.
 Lahmian Medium is used to soften and thin the paint in this regard helping to blend the grey into the black.